-Cutoff times will be enforced; however, given the course is new in 2024, if a large number of runners (25% or more) have not made a cutoff, there will be consideration of an extension of the cutoff at the RDs' discretion.
+Cutoff times will be enforced; however, as the internal cutoffs have been adjusted for 2025, if a large number of runners (25% or more) have not made a cutoff, there will be consideration of an extension of the cutoff at the RDs' sole discretion.
 Please note however that this is extremely unlikely, and runners should not count on any cutoff extension being granted.
 The aid station captains have been instructed to STRICTLY ENFORCE cutoffs, as sweepers begin pulling course marking immediately after the cutoff.